Vendor: Vet med

 • Before opening: Store at controlled room temperature (15°C–30°C / 59°F–86°F).

-2. Prevention of vomiting (except that induced by foreign body obstruction).
+• Prevention of vomiting (except foreign body obstruction cases).

-3. Used in combination with supportive therapy for managing vomiting.
+• Used with supportive therapy for managing vomiting.

-2. Treatment of vomiting, in combination with other supportive measures.
+• Treatment of vomiting in combination with supportive measures.

-Maropitant is a neurokinin-1 (NK1) receptor antagonist, blocking the binding of substance P in both the central nervous system and peripheral NK1 receptors in the gastrointestinal tract, effectively preventing vomiting.
+Maropitant is a neurokinin-1 (NK1) receptor antagonist that blocks substance P in the central nervous system and gastrointestinal tract, effectively preventing vomiting.

 • Route: Subcutaneous injection